 Income was total annual family income (indfminc) in the 1999-2006 NHANES, reported in ranges of \$5,000 increments up to a top range of "\$75,000 and over".
 In 2007-2008 the variable indfmin2 contained annual family income with two additional categories on the upper end of the distribution-\$75,000 to \$99,999 and \$100,000 and over.
-We collapsed reported income levels into categories of less than \$10,000, \$10.000-\$24,999, \$25,000-\$44,999, \$45,000-\$74,999, and \$75,000 or more.
+We collapsed reported income levels into categories of less than \$10,000, \$10,000-\$24,999, \$25,000-\$44,999, \$45,000-\$74,999, and \$75,000 or more.

 Education was derived from the question, "What is the highest grade or level of school you have completed or the highest degree you have received?"
-Valid answers are less than 9th grade, 9th-11th grade (including 12th grade with no diploma), high school grad/GED (general educational development) or equivalent, some college or AA (associate) degree, college graduate or above.
+Valid answers are less than 9th grade, 9th-11th grade (including 12th grade with no diploma), high school grad/GED (general educational development) or equivalent, some college or AA (associate) degree, and college graduate or above.
 We collapse these categories into less than high school, high school grad/GED, and at least some college.

 Physical activity was defined using several questions from the NHANES survey.
-For the 1999-2006 and 2001-2002 NHANES, vigorous activity was defined as a yes answer to the question, "Over the past 30 days, did you do any vigorous activities for at least 10 minutes that caused heavy sweating, or large increases in breathing or heart rate?
-Some examples are running, lap swimming, aerobics classes or fast bicycling" while moderate activity is a yes answer to "Over the past 30 days, did you do any moderate activities for at least 10 minutes that caused only light sweating, or a slight to moderate increase in breathing or heart rate?
+For the 1999-2001 and 2001-2002 NHANES, vigorous activity was defined as a "yes" answer to the question, "Over the past 30 days, did you do any vigorous activities for at least 10 minutes that caused heavy sweating, or large increases in breathing or heart rate?
+Some examples are running, lap swimming, aerobics classes or fast bicycling".
+Moderate activity is a "yes" answer to "Over the past 30 days, did you do any moderate activities for at least 10 minutes that caused only light sweating, or a slight to moderate increase in breathing or heart rate?
 Some examples are brisk walking, bicycling for pleasure, golf, and dancing".
 Starting with the 2007-2008 NHANES, different questions are asked about physical activity; separate questions ask about work (paid, unpaid, volunteer, house and yardwork), transportation (walking or using a bicycle) and recreational activities.
 The questions are phrased similarly to the previous NHANES questions but with reference to work and recreation.
 Vigorous activity in the ADR was defined as answering "yes" to either work or recreational vigorous activity, with moderate activity defined the same way.
 The final physical activity categorical variable was defined in a hierarchical manner; if a person reported both vigorous and moderate activity, they are classified as "vigorous" activity level.
 Sedentary was defined as having neither vigorous nor moderate activity.

-Sleep is another health behavior examined this year.
+Sleep is another health behavior that was introduced in 2017.
 Sleep amount was determined by the answer to the question, "How much sleep do you usually get at night on weekdays or workdays?"
 Valid answers were one to 11 or "12 hours or more".
 A categorical variable was then made with ranges of less than six hours, six hours, seven to eight hours, and nine or more hours.
-Self-reported special diet was indicated by an answer of "yes" to the question, "What kind of diet are you on?
-(Is it a weight loss or low calorie diet; low fat or cholesterol diet; low salt or sodium diet; sugar free or low sugar diet; low fiber diet; high fiber diet; diabetic diet; or another type of diet?).